jaceklaskowski/scala-academy/docs/docker/index.md

 # Docker

 **Docker module** is among the main modules of the Scala Academy project.

-It is scheduled to take 1 week and teaches Docker focusing on the concepts and how to deploy Scala applications (incl.
-Spark and Kafka Streams apps) to this environment.
+It is scheduled to take 3 days of the week 10.

+This module teaches you how to deploy Scala applications (incl.
+Spark and Kafka Streams apps) to Docker environment.